What is PFOS? What is PFOA? What are per- and polyfluoroalkyl substances (PFAS)?

 Per- and polyfluoroalkyl substances (PFAS), are a group of chemicals that are resistant to heat, water, and oil.
 PFAS have been classified by the U.S. Environmental Protection Agency (EPA) as an emerging contaminant on the national landscape.
 PFAS have been around since the 1950s, but we didn’t know a lot about their effects until the early 2000s, when scientists began releasing data on PFAS health impacts and their persistence in the environment.
 For decades, they have been used in many industrial applications and consumer products such as carpeting, waterproof clothing, upholstery, food paper wrappings, fire-fighting foams, and metal plating.
 They are still used today.
 PFAS have been found at low levels both in the environment and in blood samples of the general U.S. population.
 These PFAS chemicals are persistent, which means they do not break down in the environment.
 They also bioaccumulate, meaning the amount builds up over time in the blood and organs.

-The Michigan Department of Environmental Quality (DEQ) has released data from the latest round of finished drinking water PFAS testing.
-Those results show that Ann Arbor drinking water remains significantly below the Health Advisory Level established by Environmental Protection Agency (EPA) and adopted by the State of Michigan.
+Samples collected by the City and analyzed by an independent lab each month have shown PFAS in Ann Arbor drinking water at levels significantly below the Health Advisory Level established by Environmental Protection Agency (EPA) and adopted by the State of Michigan.
 The City continues to monitor for PFAS compounds and remains committed to providing safe drinking water that complies or exceeds all regulatory guidelines.

-What is Ann Arbor doing to remove PFAS from drinking water?
+What are we doing to remove PFAS from drinking water?

-Will Ann Arbor test residential tap water for PFAS?
+Will Ann Arbor test tap water for PFAS?

-The City currently sends samples of the finished drinking water to be measured for PFAS once a month, and the data are provided in the City’s Annual Water Quality Report.
-PFAS are not reactive, and concentrations in a homeowner’s tap water will be the same as the concentration leaving the Drinking Water Treatment Plant.
+The City currently sends samples from the intakes at Barton Pond and finished drinking water to be measured for PFAS each month.
+PFAS are not reactive, and concentrations in a homeowner’s tap water will be the same as the concentration leaving the plant.

 Because the PFAS concentration does not change between the plant and a homeowner’s tap, the City will not pay to test individual homeowner’s tap water for PFAS.
 The City sends its samples to a commercial lab for PFAS analysis because it does not have the capability to measure PFAS on site.
 Analysis for PFAS requires specialized equipment, and the method is very complex.